How to Tour London: A Comprehensive Guide for Beginners

 3.1 West End Shows

-No trip to London is complete without catching a show in the West End.
-From dazzling musicals to thought-provoking plays, there’s something for everyone.
-Check out the official websites for show listings and ticket prices.
+No visit to London is complete with out a show in the West End.
+From big, musicals to big think plays, there’s something for everyone.
+Check the official websites for showing schedules and ticket prices.

 3.2 Food and Drink